thumbor/thumbor/docs/configuration.rst

    #################################### Upload ####################################

-   ## Max size in Kb for images uploaded to thumbor
+   ## Max size in bytes for images uploaded to thumbor
    ## Aliases: MAX_SIZE
    ## Defaults to: 0
    #UPLOAD_MAX_SIZE = 0